Rodieche/redirect-emails-microsoft/README.md

 ## Installation

-1. Save the provided PowerShell script code as a `.ps1` file (e.g., `ConfigureMailRuleGUI.ps1`) on your local machine.
+1. Save the provided EXE file on your local machine.

 ## How to Run

-1. Open **PowerShell as Administrator**.
-You can do this by searching for "PowerShell" in the Start menu, right-clicking, and selecting "Run as administrator".
+1. Open the file as Administrator, right-clicking, and selecting "Run as administrator".

-2. Navigate to the directory where you saved the `.ps1` file using the `cd` command.
-For example, if you saved it in your Documents folder:

-    ```
-    cd C:\Users\YourUsername\Documents

-    ```

-3. Execute the script by typing the file name preceded by `.\`:

-    ```
-    .\ConfigureMailRuleGUI.ps1

-    ```

-4. A Windows Form window titled "Configure Mail Forward/Copy Rule" will appear.
+2. A Windows Form window titled "Configure Mail Forward/Copy Rule" will appear.

-5. Fill in the required fields:
+3. Fill in the required fields:

     * **Source Mailbox:** The email address of the mailbox whose incoming messages the rule should apply to.